GreenswayAB/BIRDS/README.md

 systematically organised and reviewed.
 This systematic approach actually starts before using `BIRDS` as we suggest steps and tools for optionally cleaning the data before processing by `BIRDS`.
-Hence, before using biodiversity data for intended analysis start by optionally cleaning the data, then use `BIRDS` to organize the data, summarize and review the data:
+Hence, before using biodiversity data for the intended analysis start by optionally cleaning the data, then use `BIRDS` to organize, summarize and review the data:

 <img src=https://github.com/Greensway/BIRDS/raw/master/man/figures/BIRDs.png />

-Use your review to evaluate sampling effort and data completeness, and to inform decisions about whether the data are fit-for-purpose and how to further analyse the data.
+Then, use your review to evaluate sampling effort and data gaps, and to inform decisions about whether the data are fit-for-purpose and how to further analyse the data.

-#### Field visit
+##### Field visit

 A central concept used by the `BIRDS` package is the “visit” – defining the sampling unit as a sampling event by a unique observer (or group of observers), at a unique